Crystallize logo

 • markets: You can create specific segments in Crystallize that are called markets.
 This field takes an array of market identifiers.

 • customers: This is for when you want to trigger a promotion based on the customer.
-It takes in a list of customer identifiers.
+It takes a list of customer identifiers.

 • customerGroups: You can have customer groups assigned to your customers.
-This field takes in a list of customer groups.
+This field takes a list of customer groups.
 Example: when you have customer levels based on loyalty points earned.

 Targets